hidesoon/latex-for-publication/README.md

 *How do you feel when the author had not noted the meaning and unit at XY axis?*

-These kind of problems are very likely to stop the reader to read the rest of your contents.
+These kind of problems are very likely to stop the reader from reading the rest of your contents.

-So the high quality journals will reject you if can not supply figure (artwork) with requirements.
+High quality journals may reject your manuscript if can not supply figure (artwork) with their requirements.

 Where to find these requirements?